MisterDunwoody/osTicket/README.md

 <img src="https://i.imgur.com/OSUYPM7.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Agents are configured and granted access to the help desk in order to respond to and resolve tickets.
-When adding an agent, you can assign them to a primary department and assign them a primary role for the tickets/tasks routed to that department.
-Additionally, agents can be granted extended access to additional departments of the help desk and assigned different roles for those departments.
+To allow agents to efficiently respond to and resolve tickets, they are given access to the help desk and can be assigned to various departments.
+When adding an agent, you can designate a primary department for them and assign them a primary role for the tickets and tasks routed to that department.
+Additionally, agents can be given extended access to additional departments within the help desk and assigned different roles for those departments.
+This allows them to effectively handle a variety of tasks within the help desk system.
 </p>
 <br />